 To accomplish the goal of creating new housing in the Downtown through small-lot redevelopment or lot consolidation where possible, the DSP allows densities of a minimum 30 dwelling units per acre in the Downtown Core.
 It also allows taller building heights, especially in the Downtown Core and Transit and Boulevard Plan Areas, which permit up to three floors/45 feet.
-The DSP specifically allows greater height (up to four floors and 55 feet) on the Livermore Village and Groth Brothers catalyst sites in the Core as further incentive for redevelopment.
+The DSP specifically allows greater height (up to four floors and 55 feet) on the Livermore Village (the site where the Eden affordable housing project has been approved) and Groth Brothers catalyst sites (the site where the Legacy mixed-use project is nearly complete) in the Core as further incentive for redevelopment.
 Development regulations intended to encourage revitalization and increase opportunities to create housing include:

 - Alternative Open Space Requirements.
 The DSP offers flexibility to smaller sites to meet their Open Space requirements in the Downtown.
 Residential or mixed-use sites of less than one acre may meet their requirement on-site, off-site, by in-lieu payment, or through a combination of any of these options. - Relaxed Parking Standards.
 Parking standards in the Downtown have been developed to address its more urban nature.
-They are intended to encourage redevelopment and shared parking opportunities via existing or new parking structures (in the Core Area). - Parking requirements for renovation, enlargement, or use changes apply only to net new floor area and/or the incremental increase in parking demand that accompanies a higher intensity use. - o Smaller residential units and multifamily (apartments, flats, lofts) require less parking: 1-bedroom units require only 1 space, and apartments and flats require only 1.75 spaces.

-Throughout the Downtown, no additional parking spaces are required for the conversion of existing commercial/office/retail space to mixed-use where residential units are provided above (second floor and up).
+They are intended to encourage redevelopment and shared parking opportunities via existing or new parking structures (in the Core Area). - Parking requirements for renovation, enlargement, or use changes apply only to net new floor area and/or the incremental increase in parking demand that accompanies a higher intensity use. - Smaller residential units and multifamily (apartments, flats, lofts) require less parking: 1-bedroom units require only 1 space, and apartments and flats require only 1.75 spaces. - Throughout the Downtown, no additional parking spaces are required for the conversion of existing commercial/office/retail space to mixed-use where residential units are provided above (second floor and up).

-• Minimal Setbacks.
-In the Core Plan Area there are no minimum building setback requirements.

-- Flexibility for National Historic Structures or Historic Resources.
+- Minimal Setbacks.
+In the Core Plan Area there are no minimum building setback requirements. - Flexibility for National Historic Structures or Historic Resources.
 To allow use conversions of historic structures that will promote rehabilitation (including relocation), the Specific Plan allows modifications to development standards, subject to review by the Historic Preservation Commission. - Streamlined Processing for Smaller Projects.
 Residential projects providing less than 40 dwelling units can be reviewed and approved administratively at a staff level. - Density Incentives.
 A 25 percent density bonus is permitted in the Transit Gateway Plan Area for projects within 2,000 feet of the LAVTA/ACE station (or other planned transit station).
 Also, along First Street near the transit center, up to 50 du/acre projects are permitted with a Conditional Use Permit.